Chartability/POUR-CAF/README.md

 _This heuristic is synthesized from community practices_.

-__Description__: DX state is not easy to share and reproduce.
-If an analysis or complex interaction can produce a customized view, this view must be easy to share without instructions (such as with a single link, file, or saved state).
+__Description__: Chart state must be easy to share and reproduce.
+If an analysis or complex interaction can produce a customized view, this view must be easy to share (such as with a single link, file, or saved state).

 __Good example__: [https://moz.com/blog/everything-you-never-wanted-to-know-about-google-maps-parameters](https://moz.com/blog/everything-you-never-wanted-to-know-about-google-maps-parameters)